Skip to main content

 What is Call Simulation?

 Testing voice AI manually is slow, incomplete, and nobody’s favourite task.
-Call Simulation makes actual voice calls to your agent so you know it’s ready, before launch, after every update, and every time something changes.
+Call Simulation runs real voice calls with your agent so you know it’s ready, before launch, after every update, and every time something changes.
 You define what your agent does.
-Tuner builds the scenarios that stress test it, dials in over SIP, and scores every call against the same Evals you’ve configured for production.
+Tuner builds the scenarios that stress test it, connects a real voice call to your agent, and scores every call against the same Evals you’ve configured for production.
+Simulation works in both call directions: inbound (Tuner dials your agent over SIP) and outbound (Tuner triggers your endpoint, and your agent dials Tuner’s simulation agent).
 The simulation landing page before your first run

 How It Works